 Packing four capital-quality cities into a tiny slither of colossal Canada, this densely populated patch of land’s a far cry from the endless wilds surrounding it – but it also gives you easy in-roads to explore that wild and wonderful space.
 Sometimes it’s a spot where civilisation has claimed nature, like at Niagara Falls where you sail and soar for incredible views.
 A boat ride on the Hornblower takes you to the foot of the falls, while a trip up Skylon Tower gives you the view from above.
 You could even add a helicopter tour over the waters.
 Other times it’s places the wild has clung onto its untamed natural status, like the dramatic Canadian Shield plateau; the stunning trails into the immense wildlife-stuffed forests of Algonquin Provincial Park; the serene 1000 Islands waters ripe for your boat cruise; or perhaps St Lawrence River, where you could opt to head off on a whale watching expedition.
 Knitted together by cosmopolitan cities, you’ll return to urban outposts between each scenic stop: touring Toronto’s top attractions, seeing Ottawa’s parliamentary sights, and undoubtedly being charmed by Québec City and Montréal, the world’s second largest French city, and by the French Canadian villages linking the two along the historic Chemin du Roy byway.

 There aren’t many places that rival Canada’s West for car-stopping scenery.
 And few places have such dramatic peaks, parks and lakes.
 Before your coast-to-country drive, Vancouver gives you a burst of urban adventure and plenty of hustle and bustle.
-Then it’s time for you to hit the highway, and make your way east through mountains and past glistening waters.
+Then it’s time for you to hit the highway, and make your way east through the mountains and past glistening waters.
 You’ll meander your way through villages and valleys, and stop for stays in Penticton, Revelstoke, and the famed Banff and Whistler.
-Jam-packed full of opportunities for adventure, you’re sure to get your fill of what western Canada is all about.
+Jam-packed with chances for adventure, you’re most definitely get a taste of what western Canada is all about.

 Seeing the best bits of Canada’s west couldn’t be easier.
 Step aboard the Rocky Mountaineer, and spend a week exploring the natural wonders that this region boasts.
 From dusty desert-like landscapes to rolling green fields, you’ll see ever-changing views from the comfort of your carriage.
 Stop off at turquoise-blue lakes, snowy peaks in the background, and drive on an ancient glacier.
 See those famous mountains from land and air — ride the Banff Gondola and take to the skies in a helicopter over Calgary.
 There’s no better way to see The Rockies, just like a true adventurer.